org-cloudbees-dragan/traditional-ha/README.md

 ## Start/Deploy

 - Examine `env.sh` and modify if needed.
-- Examine `docker-compose.yaml.template` and modify if needed.
+- Examine `docker-compose.yaml.template` and modify it if needed.
 - Run `up.sh` (or `up.sh ssl=true`)
 - Wait until all components are up and access via one of the browser options

 ## Stop

 Run `down.sh`.
-This will issue docker compose down to stop the running containers.
+This will issue docker-compose down to stop the running containers.

 ## Clean up